dvln/out/README.md

 To set up file logging or to adjust any of the defaults listed above follow these steps:

-### Using a temp log file, setting detailed output/logging thresholds
+### Send output to a temp log file, setting detailed output/logging thresholds

-Here we'll enable all available levels of output to both the screen and to the temp log file:
+Enable all available levels of output to both the screen and to the temp log file we just created (uses Go's temp file routines):

 ```go
     import (